 Secure Your Files

 Security is one of the main concerns for online file transfer.
 To address this, FileWhopper allows you to encrypt the file with a password.
 So it grants only you and others you shared the password can access your folder.

-Besides, once the file downloaded, it will be deleted from the server of FileWhopper.
-When you need to keep the files for downloading more than 14 days, remember to get the additional time to extend service or have the file insurance.
+Besides, once the file is downloaded, it will be deleted from the server of FileWhopper.
+When you need to keep the files for downloading for more than 14 days, remember to get the additional time to extend service or have file insurance.